connoisseures/yolov5/doc.md

 The anchor boxes is searched by kmeans.
 The number of cluster is defined as number of anchors.

 - How to evaluate if a anchor is good enough?
-    - the relative size of label over anchor is larger than the threshold.
+    - the relative size of label over anchor is larger than (1/threshold).
         - w(label)  / w(anchor)
         - w(anchor) / w(label)
         - h(label)  / h(anchor)